For Immediate Release

 Brookfield, Wisconsin—In an effort to attract and retain top talent, employers are offering a variety of family-friendly benefits including perks such as fertility services, paid leave and flexible workhours.

-A new survey, Employee Benefits Survey 2016, conducted by the International Foundation of Employee Benefit Plans examines the many ways employers are creating a family-friendly culture in the workplace.
+Employee Benefits Survey 2016, conducted by the International Foundation of Employee Benefit Plans examines the many ways employers are creating a family-friendly culture in the workplace.

 Fertility Services Offered By 24% of Large Employers